AlexandrePsq/LePetitPrince/README.md

 ## Data analyses

 ### fMRI ###

-Selection and implementation of different Language Models.

 Analysis pipeline:

-* Generation of raw-features from the text (or audio) of "Le Petit Prince" thanks to the selected models.
+* Generation of raw-features from the text (or audio) of "Le Petit Prince" from the selected models.
 * Concatenation of the raw-feature dataframe with an onset file (the result is called raw-features).
 * Convolution of the newly constructed dataframe with an 'hrf' kernel (the result is called features).
 * Construction of a design-matrix by concatenation of the features associated with the different models of interest (the result is called design-matrix).